HomeData & benchmarks › Social Impact

 The gastronomic sector is the most frequent entry point into a first formal job for young people aged 18 to 24 in Latin America and the Caribbean, but also the sector with the highest incidence of youth informality: 62% of young people entering restaurant work do so without a formal contract or social security, per the ILO's Labour Overview 2025.
 The structural error of conventional youth employability programs is measuring only initial placement (did they get a job?) without measuring subsequent formalization (did that job become decent?); when this second variable is instrumented with continuous operational data, the 12-month formalization rate rises from 34% to 58% in cohorts with structured follow-up.

-Youth unemployment in Latin America and the Caribbean remains in 2026 within a 14% to 18% range per adjusted ILO series, more than double the region's adult unemployment rate, and the gastronomic sector absorbs a disproportionate share of that youth labor force as a first formal experience, often without the decent work conditions SDG 8 requires monitoring.
+Youth unemployment across Latin America and the Caribbean sits between 14% and 18% in 2026, per adjusted ILO series.
+That is more than double the adult rate.
+Restaurants absorb a disproportionate share of those young people as a first formal job, often without the conditions SDG 8 demands.

 Side-by-side comparison